rainx5000/Todo/README.md

 we saved the project objects in the local storage, once we got them back, we would apply the prototype to it.

+When we load the page, the local storage will have objects, but without its functions

+We will take the storedTasksArray and run a loop

+for each task we will replicate that task and push it to the tasks array

+PROBLEM - WHEN WE DELETE A PROJECT, WE WILL DELETE ALL OF THE TASKS UNDER THAT PROJECT